shaunmcdonald/LittleLemon/README.txt

 # LittleLemon

-FYI, I had a terrible realization just before turning this project in, when I discovered that the only template I had was the index.html.

-I wasn't sure if that was enough to satisfy the requirement "Does the web application use Django to serve static HTML content?"

-So, I decided to add the templating for the entire site using previous work.
-Ha ha!
-This ended up requiring new TestCases, refactors of the ViewSets, Routing, Project Config, a new Form etc. I broke the app many, many, many times.

-I say all this as an apology to my reviewers, because I'd wanted to write some nice documentation.
-I'm a little tired now, so you get MVP docs :).

-I'm going to keep this project as a base for other stuff, so if you find something that isn't working, please message me via GitHub.
-Or, feel free to Pull Request.
+This is the Capstone project for the Meta Back-End Developer Professional Certification.

+This certification included a lot of front-end tech, particularly JavaScript since it intersects with Django Template Language (the T in MVT).

+Also, the Capstone only required one index.html template to prove integration skills.

+However, I decided to include all the front-end templates here, since I had built them in previous assignments.
+In hindsight, I see why the Capston left them out.

+The assignment asked for API endpoints on the path "restautant/*", which would conflict with the browsable paths to each template subpage.

+This meant I had an out-of-scope learning experience getting the API to work with browse, not to mention authentication requirements to provision public and private access for each group.

+In the end, it was worth it.
+I ultimately decided to prefix API endpoints with "api/*", which I think was the right choice regardless.

 # Python
-Be sure to edit the PipFile to match your prederred Python Version!
+Be sure to edit the PipFile to match your prederred Python Version or install your venv and import Pipfile packages separately.
 [requires]
 python_version = "3.13"